BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/01_setup.md

 # Lab Setup
 Prior to working on labs, the Platform Services team will have created 2
 projects:
-- ocp101-tools: This namespace will have all of the builds related objects
+- ocp101-tools: This namespace/project will have all of the builds related objects
-- ocp101-dev: This namespace will have all the deployment related objects
+- ocp101-dev: This namespace/project will have all the deployment related objects

 One member from your group has been given administrative rights to the projects and is responsible for adding all other members to each project.